 When stock prices are on the rise, many don’t need much convincing to stay invested.
 But when the markets take a steep tumble, it often sends people into a frenzy — anxious to do something in response to the volatility and uncertainty.

 One of the most important things to do in these times is to stay calm and avoid making emotional investment decisions.
 Of course, that’s easier said than done.
 While what’s happening in the stock market is largely out of our control, what we can control is how we react to the volatility.

-First, let’s be clear: It’s OK to feel scared.
-These are scary times.
-But it’s important to keep our emotions in check when it comes to making investment decisions.
+First, let’s be clear: It’s OK to feel a little anxious during a downturn.
+But it’s important to keep our emotions in check when making investment decisions.
 Fear and desperation could lead us to making poor calls that could hurt our portfolios in the long run.

-The challenges we face during this pandemic may be unprecedented.
-However, when it comes to investing, certain practices such as maintaining a diversified portfolio and staying invested for the long haul are still relevant.
-Let’s review some of these timeless tips in detail.
+When it comes to investing, basic principles like maintaining a diversified portfolio and staying invested for the long haul are timeless.

 Together, a basic understanding of investing and your risk tolerance can do much to help you maintain a steady head and steady hands when stock prices go for a stomach-dropping ride.

 Those who are new to investing may get jittery during a stock market downturn.
 This is why having a solid grasp on the basics of investing and how the stock market works can help calm nerves and boost confidence.

 For example, if you have a strong foundational knowledge of the stock market, you would know that volatility is inevitable but that it’s also important to stay invested for the long term because, historically speaking, the value of the stock market has trended upward over time.